Spratley/HIDra/README.md

-# HIDra (Pronounced Hyrda)
+# HIDra (Pronounced Hydra)
 A simple C++ Human Interface Device input system for real-time software.

 I can't guarantee this is good- I'm not an input system programmer after all.

 HIDra is a WIP, and currently only supports gamepads (No mouse or keyboard).
 Generic gamepad polling without supplying a connection index is next to be added, so stay tuned.
 (Until then, just add a 0 to the end of your HIDra::Get___() calls)

 HIDra supports Windows right now using RawInput.
-The next goal is to get XInput support for gamepads that work better with it (i.e. XBox Controllers).
+The next goal is to get XInput support for gamepads that work better with it (i.e. Xbox Controllers).

 Personally I don't intend to support Linux or Mac any time soon since I don't use either but who knows!